robot9706/MusicLightController/README.md

 The sketch and compiled code are in the "Misc" folder: serial_pwm.ino and serial_pwm.ino.hex.

+The sounds are recorded realtime from the soundcard output and analysed realtime (with ~50ms delay to the LEDs) usind FMOD.

 # License
 Use the way you want, just give credit.